 You are assigned a textbook in this class for a reason: it is a resource, a reference, a guide - a source of instructions and examples for how to best develop your speeches.
-Having this resource available to you may be even more important in an online class than in a face-to-face class, because it will always be there no matter what your technology access might be.
-Reading the book and coming to class and making use of online resources gives you multiple chances and multiple modes for learning.
-You will get more out of class if you make an effort to do the readings when assigned.
+Reading the book and coming to class and making use of optional online resources gives you multiple chances and multiple modes for learning.
+You will get more out of class if you make an effort to do the readings when assigned - and taking notes is easier.